 The presence of other medical problems may affect the use of this medicine.
 Make sure you tell your doctor if you have any other medical problems, especially:

-Liver disease—Effects may be increased because of slower removal of thioguanine from the body
+Liver disease—Effects may be increased because of slower removal of the medicine from the body.

-Thiopurine methyltransferase deficiency (TPMT)—You may be more sensitive to the side effects of thioguanine, and your doctor may reduce your dose
+Thiopurine methyltransferase deficiency (genetic deficiency)—Use with caution.
+May make you more sensitive to the side effects of thioguanine.